A House, Built for Service and Witness

 Life in a nineteenth-century Highland manse was organised around work as much as worship.
 At the manse for Eddrachilles parish, the household combined domestic life, pastoral duty, and the management of the glebe.
 The manse functioning as a semi-public place of residence rather than a private home.

-The glebe supported a mixed pattern of cultivation and grazing typical of the Highlands: enough arable ground and livestock to sustain the household, with labour shared between family members, servants, and hired hands.
-This work supplemented the stipend paid by the parish, and tied the rhythms of the manse closely to season and weather.
-The minister might inspect stock or fields as readily as he prepared sermons or correspondence.
-However, pastoral visiting often required long journeys across a scattered parish and much of the work routinely fell to others.
+• The glebe dictated much of the lives lived within the manse.
+At Eddrachilles it supported a mixed pattern of cultivation and grazing typical of the Highlands: enough arable ground and livestock to sustain the household, with labour shared between family members, a grieve for larger glebes, other servants, and hired hands.
+This work reduced dependence on cash income and tied the rhythms of the manse closely to season and weather.
+The minister might inspect stock or fields as readily as he prepared sermons or correspondence, while pastoral visiting often required long journeys across a scattered parish.

-In the Highlands, this process was harsher than elsewhere.
-Following the destruction of the clan system after the failure of the 1745-46 Jacobite rebellion, landowners in the early 1800s moved swiftly to “clear” the glens of homes and small holdings to introduce sheep .
-Sutherland saw some of the most brutal, e.g. the infamous Patrick Sellar and the fire raising of 1814.
+• Early 19th Century - ollowing the destruction of the clan system after the failure of the 1745–46 Jacobite rebellion, landowners in the early 1800s moved swiftly to "clear" the Highland glens of homes and smallholdings to introduce sheep farming.
+Sutherland saw some of the most brutal clearances, including those led by the infamous Patrick Sellar and the fire-raising of 1814..
+At best those cleared to the coast were offered crofting strips on poor land.
+For others there was “assisted emigration”, often to very uncertain futures in the colonies including Nova Scotia, Cape Breton, Australia….

-• In Northwest Sutherland, from 1837 the implementation was directed from Scourie Lodge, where the Duke of Sutherland’s factor, Evander McIver, was based.
-Although not part of the notorious burnings, his reputation is forever associated with unrelenting consolidation of land for new agriculture to the benefit of the landowner and for masterminding the mass emigration that followed.
+In Northwest Sutherland, from 1837 the implementation of these changes was directed from Scourie Lodge, where the Duke of Sutherland's factor, Evander McIver, was based.
+Although not part of the notorious burnings, his reputation is forever associated with the unrelenting consolidation of land for new agriculture to the benefit of the landowner.
+He was also a strong advocate for emigration, presumably believing that those sent overseas would have better opportunities.
+He played a key role in enabling the victims of the potato famine on Handa Island and nearby areas to be “voluntarily cleared to Nova Scotia”.
+Whatever his intentions, in reality they faced remitting hardship and poverty in North America, an experience repeated countless times

-His decision to settle at Eddrachilles in the post-war years brought the house into a new chapter: no longer a manse, but a private home shaped by stewardship and memory.
+His decision to settle at Eddrachilles in the post-war years brought the house into a new chapter..
 Alongside managing the estate, he worked to preserve the records and memorials of his battalion, ensuring that its service and losses were not forgotten.

 Cuthbert died in 1936 and is buried here, overlooking the sea.
 His grave lies within the woodland grounds, and his presence is still acknowledged in the naming of The Colonel’s Dell and The Colonel’s Lounge — a continuity of remembrance rather than a monument.